abethcrane/fibonacci-sequins/_posts/2022-11-01-kory-dondzila.md

 ### Are you working on anything fun at the moment?

 {% responsive_image path: "images/posts/2022/11/KD_red.jpg" %}
 I recently made a room randomizer for the old Sierra game [Shivers](https://en.wikipedia.org/wiki/Shivers_(video_game)), from 1995.
 Shivers is a classic first person point-and-click adventure game, with a small community of speedrunners.
-Despite not speedrunning games (yet), I fell into the community due to my love of the game.
+Despite not speedrunning games myself (yet), I fell into the community due to my love of the game.

 They already had a randomizer for other parts of the game but had been unsuccessful at making a room randomizer, and due to my knowledge of graph theory I was asked to handle the algorithm.
 I did, and it’s been working quite well!
-It's currently in beta, and it'll be pretty exciting to see it used in speedruns officially (and maybe on Games Done Quick).
+It's currently in beta, and it'll be pretty exciting to see it used in speedruns officially (and maybe on [Games Done Quick](https://gamesdonequick.com/)).

 ### Is your professional style different from your personal style?